msurdeanu/my-workflows-app/README.md

 ## Examples of workflow pipelines

-You can find a set of concrete workflow pipelines that you can use for inspiration [here](https://github.com/msurdeanu/my-workflows-app/wiki/Samples-of-workflow-definitions).
+You can find a set of concrete workflow pipelines to use as inspiration [here](https://github.com/msurdeanu/my-workflows-app/wiki/Samples-of-workflow-definitions).

 ## From a development perspective

-Do you want to contribute to this project as a developer?
+Would you like to contribute to this project as a developer?
 You can find more technical details [here](https://github.com/msurdeanu/my-workflows-app/wiki/From-development-perspective).